Most Effective Products

 Keith's Pro Tips

-"Make sure to use gloves when placing bait into bait stations because you don't want to leave your human scent on the blocks which will deter the rodents from feeding on it."
+"Make sure to use gloves when placing bait into bait stations.
+You don't want to leave your human scent on the blocks, which will deter the rodents from feeding on it."

 Diphacinone

-Diphacinone is a main active ingredient used in a variety of rodenticide bait products for rodent control.
+Diphacinone is the main ingredient used in rodenticide bait products for rodent control.

 Solutions Pest & Lawn is proud to carry products containing the active ingredient Diphacinone.
-On this page, we will give you an overview of Diphacinone and why it works so effectively to kill rat and mouse infestations.
-You can also shop and browse the recommended Diphacinone based products we have in stock.
+This page will give you an overview of Diphacinone and why it effectively kills rat and mouse infestations.
+You can also shop and browse the recommended Diphacinone-based products we have in stock.

 What is Diphacinone?